taatuut/NATURA9000/README.md

 ogr2ogr -lco ENCODING=UTF-8 -sql "SELECT * FROM Natura2000_end2021_rev1_epsg3035 WHERE fid < 1000" data/test.shp data/Natura2000_end2021_rev1_epsg3035.shp
 ```

-FYI: create spatial index, qix is open source alternative for shx, not tested if geopandas uses either of these anyway so could skip this step.
-Also using geopandas .sindex but not assessed impact.
+FYI: to create spatial index on a Shapefile, `qix` is open source alternative for `shx`, not tested if geopandas uses either of these anyway so could skip this step.
+Also using geopandas `.sindex` but not assessed impact.

 ```
 ogrinfo --config CPL_DEBUG ON -sql "CREATE SPATIAL INDEX ON Natura2000_end2021_rev1_epsg3035" data/Natura2000_end2021_rev1_epsg3035.shp